incipamus/myrepo/README.md

 ### Brief Biography

 Hello, I'm HyungJin.
-I'll introduce my self
-I'm studying psychology in the _MA Program in the Social Sciences_ (*MAPSS*).
+  [//]: # (Comment: Newline by two spaces at the end of the line) I'm studying psychology in the _MA Program in the Social Sciences_ (*MAPSS*).
   [//]: # (Comment: _italic_ = *italic*)
 My research interest is __decision making__ and **time perception**.
   [//]: # (Comment: __bold__ = **bold**)
 My favorite books are
 1. Why Zebras Don't Get Ulcers
   * by Robert M. Sapolsky
 2. The Future of the Mind
   * by Michio Kaku
 3. Switch: How to Change Things When Change Is Hard
   * by Chip Heath, Dan Heath
   [//]: # (Comment: 1.Ordered Lists, *,- Unordered List)

 As Kanye West said: